-13. The European Council welcomes the progress made during 2005 in developing a medium and long-term EU strategy and re-invigorating the international negotiations on climate change, recalling its conclusions of March 2005.
-In this context, the European Council stresses the importance of the work under the UN Framework Convention on Climate Change, including the implementation of the Kyoto Protocol and its flexible mechanism, and the need to ensure the widest possible cooperation by all countries and their participation in an effective and appropriate international response.
-In support of this work, the European Council also underlines the importance of the implementation of the Gleneagles Plan of Action with its strong emphasis on technology transfer and managing the impacts of climate change, and taking forward the dialogue and technological co-operation agreed with India, China and Russia, including at future summits, while working to develop partnerships with all major energy-consuming countries.
+- 13. The European Council welcomes the progress made during 2005 in developing a medium and long-term EU strategy and re-invigorating the international negotiations on climate change.
+In this context, the European Council stresses the importance of the work under the UN Framework Convention on Climate Change, including the implementation of the Kyoto Protocol.
+In support of this work, the European Council also underlines the importance of the implementation of the Gleneagles Plan of Action with its strong emphasis on technology transfer and managing the impacts of climate change, and taking forward the dialogue and technological co-operation agreed with India, China and Russia, including at future summits, while working to develop partnerships with all major energy-consuming countries. - 14.
+The European Council also welcomes the Commission Communication "Reducing the climate impact of aviation", recognises that the inclusion of the aviation sector in the EU Emissions Trading Scheme seems to be the best way forward, and urges the Commission to bring forward a legislative proposal by the end of 2006 accompanied by an impact assessment.